-But for some, returning from a tour without buying some souvenir for near and dear ones, is just impossible.
-Coorg has some good news for.
-Shop for the local produce here.
+But for some, returning from a tour without buying some souvenir for near and dear ones is just impossible.
+They can shop for the local produce here.
 Cardamom, pepper and honey should top your shopping list in Coorg.

 You can also pick delicious oranges in seasons while shopping in Coorg.

 Coorg Travel Tips

 - It is always advisable to carry some light woolens, just in case the temperature falls.

 - Always take an umbrella along, whether it is the rainy season or not.